ionide/ionide-vscode-fsharp/CONTRIBUTING.md

 If you're curious what's going on, you can view the log output for this task by running `Tasks: Show Running Tasks` from the command palette.

 ### Working with FSAC (FSharpAutoComplete)
 Most Ionide bugs are actually from there.
-This repo only stores the glue code between FSAC and Visual Studio Code - not the actual implementation of behaviours you would experience when using Ionide in Visual Studio Code.
+This repo only stores the glue code between FSAC and Visual Studio Code - not the actual implementation of behaviours you would experience when using Ionide in Visual Studio Code which are implemented in FSAC.
 1. **Fork the FSAC repo** https://github.com/fsharp/FsAutoComplete on github.

 1. **Clone your fork**: